bunnyshell/demo-books/frontend/README.md

 ```
 npm start
-# or
-yarn start
 ```

-Open [http://localhost:8081](http://localhost:8081) to view it in the browser.
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 If used in the setup provided with docker-compose, open [http://books.local.bunnyshell.com](http://books.local.bunnyshell.com).